Shinta Mani Angkor

 Centred around an outdoor pool, encircled by cabanas and a tropical garden, Shinta Mani Angkor provides a most serene base from which to explore the temples of Angkor Wat.
 After a day of sightseeing, guests can reflect in the incredibly serene spa while indulging in a therapeutic treatment, or the coolness of the library or art gallery.
 Spirits can also be replenished at the on-site restaurant, Kroya, serving local and international dishes.
 Further refreshment can be enjoyed at the poolside bar, with a menu of tempting cocktails, or the refined Bensley’s Bar, overlooking a courtyard.

 Clean water, bicycles and education for all

 The Shinta Mani Foundation provides education, financial assistance and healthcare to Cambodian youth.
 They have built 1310 wells and 97 homes, sponsored 229 graduates through school, funded 641 bicycles, facilitated over 4000 medical appointments and contributed 55 micro-loans.
-They measure their impact regularly and continue to be a major contributor to the region’s development – Shinta Mani is a true leader in responsible travel.
+Shinta Mani is a true leader in responsible travel as they measure their impact regularly and continue to be a significant contributor to the region’s development.

 Pioneering healthy and natural vegetables

-Through a partnership with the World Vegetable Center and USAID, Shinta Mani have developed an experimental farm dedicated to the development of durable crops without the use of pesticides and harmful fertilizers.
-They are using age old practices by planting natural pest repellants like Marigolds and Lemongrass, and are also using specific seed selection to promote natural farming.
+Through a partnership with the World Vegetable Centre and USAID, Shinta Mani has developed an experimental farm dedicated to the development of durable crops without the use of pesticides and harmful fertilisers.
+They make use of age-old practices by planting natural pest repellents like marigolds and lemongrass, as well as specific seed selection to promote natural farming.